nhwoo97/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+The useRouteMatch hook is useful any time you are using a Route just so you can get access to its match data.
+It matches the URL exactly so that it's easier
 1. How would you explain form validation to someone who has never programmed before?
+Making sure everything is working for the user when you fill out a form.
 1. In 1-2 sentences, define end to end testing.
+End to end testing is testing the program from start to finish, making sure all aspects of the website flow smoothly.

 ## Instructions